obfuscurity/food-recipes/sides/DillPotatoSalad.md

 * Boil the potatoes.
 Remove them from the water when soft, but before they start to fall apart.
 * Slice the potatoes into 0.25-inch chips and lay out in layers in a casserole dish.
 * Mix the green onions, salad oil, vinegar, dill weed and garlic salt in a bowl.
 Spread across the potatoes.
 * Marinate the mixture for at least 2 hours.
-The longer, the better (TWSS).
+The longer, the better.
 * Mix the mayonnaise and sour cream in a bowl.
 Add the celery and mix again.
-Pour into and mix with the potatoes.
+Fold in with the potatoes.
 * Serve.